Xemin0/HPC_Proj/README.md

 **Make sure you have the following folders**
 - Data Files should be placed in `./FFT/Data/`
-- Output results by methods from `/FFT/eval/` will be output to `/FFT/Data/Results`
+- Output results by methods from `/FFT/eval/` will be output to `/FFT/Data/Results/`
+- `test_cuda.sh` will output buffered printouts in `FFT/Data/Oscar/`

 ## Prerequisite
 - [FFTW C/C++ library](https://www.fftw.org/) for validating the results (not necessary)
     - `MacOS` installation: `brew install fftw`
-- Most likely a 'Turing Arch' GPU with `CUDA10.2.0`
+- Most likely a 'Turing Arch' GPU with `CUDA11.2.0`

 ## Compile with `FFTW` library
 *Change the `FFTW` library path as needed*